el9335/QUAILS_1.0/docs/ask.rst

 	Quails sample question and answer

-Quails currently does not support batch processing of questions, but will be needed for experiments and so will be included in a subsequent iteration of the framework.
+Quails currently does not support batch processing of questions, but will be needed for experiments and so will be included in a subsequent version of the framework.